jamesjnadeau/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 40. Not Baked (4)
 41. Misc.
 Cookies (4)

-### DESSERT PIES orTARTS
+### F. DESSERT PIES orTARTS

 42. Pie (other than apple)
 43. Tart (other than apple)
 44. Misc. (other than apple)

-### APPLE BAKED GOODS
+### G. APPLE BAKED GOODS

 45. Apple Pie
 46. Other Baked Item with Apples

-### DAIRY FOODS
+### H. DAIRY FOODS

 2 or more main ingredients must be a real dairy product

 47. Main Dish
 48. Baked Goods

-### HONEY BAKED GOODS
+### I. HONEY BAKED GOODS

 49. Honey Baked (must include at least 1/3 cup of VT honey)

-### KING ARTHUR FLOUR CONTEST
+### J. KING ARTHUR FLOUR CONTEST

 Special rules: Entrants need to bring UPC label from a bag of King Arthur Flour or an open bag of flour when submitting their entry.
 Entry will not be accepted without proof of using King Arthur Flour.

 50. Marble Cake - Youth contest age 18 and under
 51. Marble Cake - Adult contest age 19 and up

-### CANDIES
+### K. CANDIES

 52. Fudge (6)
-53. Brittle / Bark (4 servings)
+53. Brittle or Bark (4 servings)
 54. Chocolates (6)
 55. Caramels (6)
 56. Misc.
 Candies (6)

-### CANNING
+### L. CANNING

-Special Rules: New Only one jar needed for each entry.
+Special Rules: **NEW** Only one jar needed for each entry.
 Entries will be judged on appearance, packaging and cleanliness of containers.
 All entries must have sealed lids and clean rust free rings.
 Only water bath or pressure method of canning accepted.
 Recipe with canning method used attached.
 Paraffin is not acceptable.
 Must have been canned within the last 12 months.
 Jams, Jellies and pickled categories will be opened during judging to sample and aid in making the best decision.
 Open jars will be marked.

 #### FRUITS

 57. Apples, Applesauce, Apple butter, Berries, Cherries, Grape Juice, Peaches, Pears, Pear Sauce, Plums, Misc.
 Fruit